 Earl “The Pearl” Monroe and Bighouse Gaines attend a KIT Celebrity Fashion show

-Dave Bing returns to the ghetto to say “Job well done” Harold Bell
+Dave Bing returns to his DC hometown to say “Job well done” Harold Bell

 When Fatty graduated from Fairmont Heights I remember him asking me about Winston-Salem State and Bighouse Gaines and what was it like to play for him?
 I told him “Bighouse would kick your ass (not really)if you stepped out of line, but he saved my life when he gave me a chance to get a college education”.
 I called Coach Gaines and recommended Fatty sight unseen.
 Bighouse had former athletes like me all over the east coast as recruiters.
 He took my word and Fatty was all set to go to Winston-Salem, but he disappeared without a trace.
 I found out later through the grapevine, he had decided to attend Dodge City Community College in Kansas and the rest is basketball history.

 HBell and Bighouse Gaines during his induction into the Basketball Hall of Fame